 Management services are provided to the Company by Kalpakian Bros. of B.C.
-Ltd., a private company controlled by Bedo H. Kalpakian and Jacob H. Kalpakian.
+Ltd., a private company which was previously jointly controlled by Bedo H. Kalpakian and Jake H. Kalpakian (presently controlled solely by Jake Kalpakian).
 Details of the management services agreement are described under the heading "Termination And Change of Control Benefits".